Pawel-Albert/db-connect/README.md

 - [x] Refactor how and were app(express) code is created to be more universal

 - [ ] Add more functionalities

+- [ ] Update README file for .env and TypeScript implementation